 Your first introduction to the game is its character creator and honestly, it is quite advanced.
 It is possible to create famous characters or celebrities if you can invest the time to get their face and body proportions right in the game.
 You also have the option to download the Mii avatars created by other players and there is a good range of them if you know where to look for them.
 The game has a completely updated character creator for the Nintendo Switch that has been revamped from the original 3DS release.

-Miitopia is a game in which you design Mii characters based on yourself, friends and family, celebrities, fantasy characters, or anybody you choose and then “cast” them as player and NPC characters in a simple RPG plot.
+The main concept of Miitopia is a game where you can design the Nintendo Mii characters.
+You can base them on your friends or family, or whatever you prefer.
+You can team up with them in an RPG setting that carries a simple plot.
 When I say simple RPG plot, I mean it.
 The story is fairly basic with its only strength being that you are playing a character based on your appearance.
 Your party members will resemble your friends if you decided to import their Mii avatars or create them from scratch.

 While the appearance of the Mii avatars can be a bit jarring, I wouldn’t exactly call them ugly.
 The art style is suited to the Mii avatars but as a result, it can look dated.
 It is not the most groundbreaking game visually and neither does it come close to the pleasing aesthetics we can see in games like Animal Crossing.
 Most of Miitopia is set up as a tongue-in-cheek take on RPG cliches, and it succeeds admirably in this regard.
 The game can be attractive to look at and offers fun, quirky humor seen in games like the Paper Mario series, which is a testament to the excellent quality we’ve come to expect from first-party Nintendo games.
 Nintendo Switch version has received a boost in visual fidelity that improves the overall appearance of Mii avatars compared to the 3DS release.